TheSkyentist/GELATO/README.md

 *Handy QUAsar emissIon Line fitS (pronounced Quails) by Raphael Hviding*
 -------------

 HQUAILS is a Python code designed to fit emission lines in the spectra of active galactic nuclei.
 In particular, it was built in order to fit AGN spectra where many of the parameters of the emission lines are tied with respect to one another.
 HQUAILS attempts to automate this process.
-For example, tying the redshifts of AGN lines (e.g. OIII, NII) together, and the flux ratios of the lines therein, but keeping that seperate from the redshifts of galaxy lines (e.g. Balmer series lines).
+For example, tying the redshifts of AGN lines (e.g. OIII, NII) together, and the flux ratios of the lines therein, but keeping that separate from the redshifts of galaxy lines (e.g. Balmer series lines).

 HQUAILS was also built in order to test the inclusion of additional fitting parameters.
 For example, is the spectrum better fit with a broad Halpha component?
 Or an outflowing OIII component?
 HQUAILS builds a base model based on the spectrum, and iteratively tests whether different additional components are justified to add to the model, based on an F-test.